 Flue gases may escape into the dwelling with any cracks or loose joints in the vent pipe, or improper vent installation.
 The vent pipe must be of a sealed-seam construction and for operating temperatures less than 204° C (400°F).
-Vent pipe construction will be according to local code standards, approved non-corrosive material, such as stainless steel.
+Vent pipe construction will be of AS/NZS 5601.1 approved non-corrosive material, such as stainless steel.
 A condensate trap may be needed.
 The use of "Approved" thimbles, roof jacks and/or side vent terminals are required; and the proper clearances to combustible materials must be maintained in accordance with type of vent pipe employed-in the absence of a clearance recommendation by the vent pipe manufacturer, the requirements of the Uniform Mechanical Code should be met.
-See page 26 for ventilation air requirements for the MasterTemp 125 heater.
+For ventilation air requirements for the MasterTemp heater, see page 21.
+It is recommended that vent runs over 5.4 M (18 ft) may need to be insulated to reduce condensation related problems and/or the use of a condensate trap in the vent run close to the heater may be necessary in certain installations such as cold climates.
+Horizontal vents 1 M (3 ft) or less in length do not require a condensate tee.
+The MasterTemp heater is suitable for throughthe-wall venting.